geocoder21/WhiteStarLine/Development.md

 10% of iceberg mass is above sea level ice density = 900kg/m3
 ```
-It was then possible to calculate the volume and mass of the whole iceberg ('total_volume' and 'total_mass' variables within the program).
+Volume and mass of the whole iceberg could then be caluculated ('total_volume' and 'total_mass' variables within the program).
 Since this information would be required to be displayed on a GUI and written out to a file, these were defined as statements ('mass_statement' and 'volume_statement').

 #### 4. Assess whether the iceberg could be pulled